-While this choice of probabilistic structure is most relevant to the estimation of the output errors of a sketching algorithm, it is not most relevant to {\em LRA} computation in the real world.
-In Section \ref{serrrang} we estimate the errors of {\em LRA} by means of dual sketching under a rather natural model: we fix a test matrix $H$ with orthonormal columns and let an $m \times n$ input matrix of rank $r$ be defined as a matrix of the form $M = A\Sigma B +E$ for a perturbation matrix $E$ and for $A\Sigma B$ being a random pseudo SVD of a rank-$r$ matrix of size $m\times n$.
-Namely, we let $\Sigma$ be an $r\times r$ diagonal matrix with $r$ positive diagonal entries (as in SVD) and lat $A$ and $B$ be scaled Gaussian matrices, rather than orthogonal matrices of singular vectors of SVD.\footnote{By saying {\em ``LRA"} we assume that $r$ is much smaller than $\min\{m,n\}$; then we can motivate the above definition of random pseudo SVD by recalling (e.g., from \cite[Theorem 7.3]{E89} or \cite{RV09}) that $\frac{1}{\sqrt k}G$ is close to an orthogonal matrix whp for $r\ll k$ and a $k\times r$ Gaussian matrix $G$.
-See another motivation of independent interest in Appendix \ref{srndoprpr}.}
+In Sec. \ref{serrrang} we estimate the errors of {\em LRA} by means of dual sketching under another model, possibly more natural: we fix a sketch matrix $H$ with orthonormal columns and consider an $m \times n$ input matrix $M = A\Sigma B +E$ for a perturbation matrix $E$ and for $A\Sigma B$ being a {\em random pseudo SVD} of a rank-$r$ matrix of size $m\times n$.
+Namely, we let $\Sigma$ be an $r\times r$ diagonal matrix with $r$ positive diagonal entries (as in SVD) and let $A$ and $B$ be {\em Gaussian} matrices, that is, matrices filled with $(m+n)r$ independent standard Gaussian (normal) random variables, rather than with singular vectors of SVD.\footnote{By saying {\em ``LRA"} we assume that $r\ll\min\{m,n\}$ and then motivate our definition of random pseudo SVD by recalling (e.g., from \cite[Thm.
+7.3]{E89} or \cite{RV09}) that $\frac{1}{\sqrt k}G$ is close to a matrix having orthonormal columns whp for $r\ll k$ and a $k\times r$ Gaussian matrix $G$.
+See another motivation of independent interest in Remark \ref{reprprp} of Appendix \ref{srndoprpr}.}

-We call such a matrix $M$ a perturbation of two-sided factor-Gaussian (with expected rank $r$), but most of our study (in particular Theorem \ref{eqtherr} and our main result, recalled below) apply to a more general class of perturbed right factor-Gaussian matrices (with expected rank $r$) of the form $AG+E$ where $G$ is a $r\times n$ Gaussian matrix and $A$ is an $m \times r$ matrix of full rank $r$.
+We call such a matrix $M$ a perturbation of two-sided factor-Gaussian (with expected rank $r$), but most of our study (including Thm. \ref{eqtherr} and our main result, stated below) apply to a more general class of perturbed right factor-Gaussian matrices (with expected rank $r$) of the form $AG+E$ where $G$ is an $r\times n$ Gaussian matrix and $A$ is an $m \times r$ matrix of full rank $r$.

-Under a rather mild assumption about the spectrum of the singular values of an input matrix $M$ we prove that our sublinear cost sketching algorithm outputs a close rank-$r$ approximations whp on the defined probability space: namely, our bound on the output errors under this randomization model only increases from a factor of $\sqrt {1 + 16~n/l}$ versus the optimum to a factor of $\sqrt {1 + 100~n/l}$, and this is essentially Theorem \ref{therrfctr} -- our \textbf{main result!}
+We need a longer probabilistic study but finally prove under a rather mild assumption about the spectrum of the singular values of an input matrix $M$ that our sublinear cost sketching algorithm outputs a close rank-$r$ approximations whp on the defined probability space: namely, our output error bound only increases from a factor of $\sqrt {1 + 16~n/l}$ versus the optimum in Thm. \ref{eqtherr} to a factor of $\sqrt {1 + 100~n/l}$, and this is essentially Thm. \ref{therrfctr} -- our \textbf{Main result 2!}

-Both Theorems \ref{eqtherr} and \ref{therrfctr} apply to approximation by matrices of any fixed rank $r$, and we refer to {\em LRA} rather than to rank-$r$ approximation simply because we compute such an approximation at the cost of order $r^2\max\{m,n\}$, which only becomes sublinear where $r^2=o(\min\{m,n\})$.